LunarG/VulkanSamples/README.md

 # Vulkan Ecosystem Components
 *Version 1.0, January 25, 2016*

-This project provides Khronos offical ICD loader and validation layers for Vulkan developers on Windows and Linux.
+This project provides Khronos official ICD loader and validation layers for Vulkan developers on Windows and Linux.

 ## Introduction